-- The GI Housing Bill Allowance will decrease $100/month starting January 1, 2019 for any service member receiving benefits after January 1, 2018.
+- The GI Housing Bill Allowance decreased $100/month starting January 1, 2019 for any service member receiving benefits after January 1, 2018.

 All the bills offered have excellent benefits.
 You’ll need to decide which is best suited for your needs.
 In certain cases, they can be combined or piggybacked.
 The following programs are available.

 Post 9/11 GI Bill

-If you served on active duty for 90 or more days after September 2001, then you’re eligible for this benefit.
+If you served active duty for 90 or more days after September 2001, then you’re eligible for this benefit.
 Your pay will be dependent on how much time you served.

 What’s included in the Post 9/11 GI Bill: